KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 Another use of deep learning for audio synthesis is in the field of generating realistic text-to-speech. [@van2016wavenet] DeepMind's WaveNet is a generative network, trained using raw audio samples to predict the value of the next sample in the series. [@van2016wavenet]

-The project found that while generally an LSTM is better suited to this kind of time-series problem, they could achieve similar results using stacked convolutional layers applying dilated casual convolutions. [@van2016wavenet] At each layer they would double the dilation amount up to a maximum before starting again at 1.
+The project found that while generally an LSTM is better suited to this kind of time-series problem, they could achieve similar results using stacked convolutional layers. [@van2016wavenet] At each layer they would double the dilation amount up to a maximum before starting again at 1.
 This a increases the receptive field of the network in a similar way to how an LSTM selectively remembers traits while maintaining the ease of training of a convolutional network.

 Another way in which the WaveNet implementation differs from a standard convolutional network is in its output layer.
 Instead of predicting a sample as a floating point value representing the amplitude, the output is a one-hot encoded vector where the largest index corresponds with the $\mu$--Law encoded integer of the sample.